-Finance Director Jean Nachtman recommends the City Council set February 18, 2019, for a public hearing on the proposition of selling not to exceed \$18,000,000 in Stormwater Utility Revenue Capital Loan Notes (State Revolving Loan Fund Program) for the Upper Bee Branch Creek Railroad Culverts Project and Midtown Transfer and Catfish Creek Watershed Pervious Alley Construction Sponsorship Project.
+The purpose of this memorandum is to provide suggested proceedings for a public hearing on the issuance of a not to exceed \$18,000,000 Stormwater Revenue Capital Loan Notes.
+The proceedings of which will be used to pay the costs for the Upper Bee Branch Creek Railroad Culverts Project and a sponsorship project for Midtown Transfer and Catfish Creek Watershed Pervious Alley Construction Project.
+A letter from attorney Kristin Cooper detailing information on the public hearing is enclosed.